MicrosoftDocs/Hololens/hololens/security-network-security.md

 ## Secure connectivity

 The Windows Defender Firewall delivers critical functionality to secure device connectivity.
-With HoloLens 2, the firewall is always enabled – both on the host and the guest operating system – and there are no ways to disable it programmatically or through the UI.
+With HoloLens 2, the firewall is always enabled and there are no ways to disable it programmatically or through the UI.

 Remote access and connection privacy for mobile clients can be assured through the [UWP VPN plug-in platform](https://docs.microsoft.com/uwp/api/Windows.Networking.Vpn?view=winrt-19041).
 Third-party VPN providers can create their own plug-ins using WinRT APIs which will run within the AppContainer sandbox, eliminating the complexity and issues often associated with writing system-level drivers.